dtwaling/venice/README.md

 ## Output

-- Generated images are saved to the specified OutputDir (default: ~/Pictures/venice)
+- Generated images are saved to the specified OutputDir (default: ~/Pictures/venice).
+    - If name-as-subdir is true, a new subfolder is created for each run in the main output folder.
-- Filenames include the seed, cfg scale, and prompt elements used
+- Filenames include the image iteration, seed, cfg scale.
+- Promt enhancements are recorded for each image in a PromptLog.txt file.
+Each entry records filename, image style, and added elements.
 - Progress display shows:
     - Completion percentage
     - Current status